isbg/isbg/README.md

 If you don't know how your IMAP folders are implemented, you can always use the `--imaplist` option to find out.

-# Advanced options<a name="Advanced-options"></a>

-If you would like to do something beyond the options listed in the usage message above, isbg actually has several more options that can be used.
-You will easily be able to figure them out from looking in the isbg.py file.

 # How does it work?<a name="How-does-it-work"></a>